Rosa Beltrán

 Rosa María Beltrán Álvarez (born Mexico City, 15 March 1960) is a Mexican novelist, short story writer, essayist, and translator.
 She was the deputy director of La Jornada Semanal from 1999 to 2002 and has been a member of the Sistema Nacional de Creadores from 1997 to 2000.
-She was the director of the Literature department at the UNAM and is actually the chair in Coordinación de Difusión Cultural at UNAM.
+She was the director of the Literature department at the UNAM and is currently the chair in Coordinación de Difusión Cultural at UNAM.
 On June 12, 2014, she was appointed as a member by the Academia Mexicana de la Lengua as the 36th Chair, becoming the tenth woman to hold this position.

 Biography

 Beltrán, born in Mexico City in 1960, has a BA in the Hispanic Language and Literatures from the National Autonomous University of Mexico (UNAM) and a PhD in Comparative Literature from University of California, Los Angeles (UCLA).
 She was awarded with funding from FONCA in 1991, from CME in 1993, and from the Fulbright Program.

 She has taught courses and seminars in Mexico and abroad and delivered keynote addresses at numerous associations and universities, including ACLA, UCLA, the Hebrew University of Jerusalem, the University of Colorado, Ramon Llull and others.
 She has coordinated and led graduate-level classes in Comparative Literature at the UNAM's Facultad de Filosofía y Letras, and she served as director of the Casa Universitario del Libro.
 Her articles on literature and culture have appeared in several magazines worldwide and she contributes to the Revista de la Universidad and to Laberinto, the cultural supplement of the newspaper Milenio.
 As part of her admission speech to the Academia Mexicana de la Lengua in 2014, she discussed the ongoing relevance of the novel Cartucho, by Nellie Campobello, and the author's astute reflections on the state of contemporary Mexico.
 In 2021, she was invited by the Instituto Nacional de Ciencias Médicas y Nutrición Salvador Zubirán to deliver the keynote address “Pandemia, arte y literatura” in commemoration of this institution's 75-year anniversary.
 Her essay, which chronicles the global quarantine and the experience of art over the first 18 months, will be published alongside other texts on the COVID-19 pandemic.